sunilgandhilab/brainquant3d/docs/README.md

 BaseDirectory = "/mnt/ssd/bq3d-tutorial"
 ```

-Next field is the “DataDirectory”.
+Next field is the **DataDirectory**.
 This is the path to where the directory where the raw data is stored.

 ```python
 DataDirectory = "/mnt/ssd/bq3d-tutorial/raw-data"